- Make sure the piercing equipment is sterilized properly.

 If I decide that a piercing is important to me, where should I go?

 You should ask friends and relatives with piercings where they went and if they liked the place.
 Look for a place that does a lot of piercings and that only employs piercers with piercing licenses.
 Some states make piercers get a license, while other states do not.
 So there are actually people who are doing body piercings with very little training!
 As you can imagine, this can be very dangerous for you.
-However, the APP (Association of Professional Piercers - a professional organization of piercers), makes safety rules for people who do piercings, and has a list of piercers who comply with the standards of their organization.
-Search for registered members of the APP here.
+However, the APP (Association of Professional Piercers – a professional organization of piercers), makes safety rules for people who do piercings, and has a list of piercers who comply with the standards of their organization.
+Search for registered members of the APP on their website.

 What should I look for in a piercing salon?

 When you go into a salon, look around.
 Make sure that there is a certificate on the wall that says the piercer is registered with the APP.
 Is the place clean?
 The shop should be kept clean and sanitary.
 The lighting should be good so that the piercers can see well while working.
 Does the staff wash their hands and use sterile gloves and instruments?
 All the instruments should either be brand new and disposable (meant to be thrown away after one use) or be sterilized in sealed pouches.
 If the piercer uses disposable needles, you should see him/her open sealed packages.
 The piercers should throw away the needles in a biohazard container after using them.
+Make sure your piercer provides after-care instructions.

 What do I need to bring to the piercing salon?